 Songs like "All I Need Is The Girl", "You Gotta Have A Gimmick", and "Let Me Entertain You" have been Sondheim-created dance staples for generations.

 Paul Wallace and Natalie Wood performing “All I Need Is The Girl” from the 1962 film version of ‘Gypsy'.

-The mere fact that Stephen Sondheim has consistently been creating musicals since the mid-1950s speaks volumes to his contributions to the art form, but what makes it all exponentially even more remarkable is the universality of his work.
-Because of that ubiquitousness and the sense of timeless understanding in many of his pieces, most have received numerous Broadway, Off-Broadway, regional, and concert revivals over the years — and those revivals have created plenty of opportunities for choreographers.
+The mere fact that Stephen Sondheim has consistently been creating new musicals since the mid-1950s speaks volumes about the significance of his contributions to the art form, but what makes it all exponentially even more remarkable is the universality of his work.
+Because of that ubiquitousness and the sense of timeless understanding that exists in many of his pieces, most have received numerous Broadway, Off-Broadway, regional, and concert revivals over the years.
+And, those revivals have created plenty of opportunities for choreographers and dancers alike.

 So, raise a toast — and a leg — to Mr. Sondheim for his 90th birthday, and celebrate the man whose contribution to theatre dance over the last seven decades is much bigger than you might think.

 Watch the full performance of 'Take Me to the World: A Sondheim 90th Birthday Celebration' from Broadway.com below: